2011–12 Anorthosis Famagusta FC season: January

 Follow the victories and the upward trend during the days of Roni Levi the Anorthosis, who prevailed 3–0 in the Famagustan derby, against town rival Nea Salamina.
-Substantial and effective "great lady" got the three points with beautiful goals from Okkas 34', Laborde 70' and Angelov 85' on January 7.
+It got the three points with goals from Okkas 34', Laborde 70' and Angelov 85' on January 7.
 Anorthosis Started the match better, which was first possibility to score with Sielis 4'.
 Then the Nea Salamina balance the match and came close to score with Julian Gray 33', with both groups consumed the greater part of the first half in personal duels in the midfield area.
-The answer came directly Anorthosis and the amazing goal Okkas 34', group of Roni Levi was able to get ahead in the score 0–1, score which remained until the final whistle of the first half.
+The answer came directly Anorthosis and the goal by Okkas 34', group of Roni Levi was able to get ahead in the score 0–1, score which remained until the final whistle of the first half.
 In the second part of the match left to Anorthosis the opponent, who tried to become more threatening, but to accomplish this, the absences can particularly affect the performance of the team of Steve Constantinides.
-Anorthosis ... managed to lock the game with Laborde 70' to utilize an ideal place the pass of Angelov and score the 0–2.
+Anorthosis managed to lock the game with Laborde 70' to utilize an ideal place the pass of Angelov and score the 0–2.
 Somewhere after all were the Nea Salamina no longer had the mental resources to react with the remaining minutes to obtain formal.
 Indeed, Anorthosis was successful and the third goal Angelov (0-3) to end another perfect aggressive effort "great lady" and forms the 0–3.
 MVP: Okkas.
-The captain of Anorthosis ... hurt the team that made the first steps in football scoring a great goal (fourth overall in the league) deemed final and the outcome of the match.
+The captain of Anorthosis hurt the team that made the first steps in football scoring a great goal (fourth overall in the league) deemed final and the outcome of the match.

 On January 12 Anorthosis announcement the sign of contracts with the national Georgian football player Kvirkvelia.